linkedin/css-blocks/README.md

    construct that can have dependent styles with other element types through CSS combinators.
 States can be dynamic or static in nature.
    You can think of a state as a CSS class applied to the root element.
+3. State Set - A state set is a group of mutually exclusive states.
+   This makes it easier to switch between states in the set and allows the block compiler to check for inconsistent and invalid selectors.
 4. Element - An element within the block are styles that are specific to that block but that must be applied to one or more HTML element contained in the document subtree.
 You can think of this as a CSS class that is